-With more than 40 buildings on the air station, providing electricity to each results in a huge electric bill each month.
+With more than 40 buildings on the air station.
+That’s providing electricity to each results in a huge electric bill each month.
 While the command is turning to alternative energy sources such as solar panels to generate power, it’s also taking an aggressive approach to eliminating energy waste at all levels.
 This includes everything from reducing fuel consumption for military vehicles, to conserving water, installing more efficient lighting systems and appliances, and better managing energy use throughout the air station.

 “Our huge air conditioning systems throughout the base draw a tremendous amount of energy,” said NAS Kingsville Commanding Officer Capt.
 Mark McLaughlin.
 “And so does our building lighting and computer operations.
 On average we spend about $6 per minute per day on electricity, and that’s why it is so important that we look for ways to reduce our energy use.”